ibm-cloud-docs/security-services/responsibilities.md

 {: caption="Table 4.
 Responsibilities for security and regulation compliance" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that the customer or IBM might be responsibility for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}

-For information about the general Security and regulation compliance responsibilities when you use IBM deployable architectures, see [Security and regulation compliance](/docs/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures#security-compliance-da).
+For more information about the general Security and regulation compliance responsibilities when you use deployable architectures, see [Security and regulation compliance](/docs/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures#security-compliance-da).

 ## Disaster recovery
 {: #disaster-recovery}